 ND (neutral density) Filters – These work to slow down our shutter speed so that we can capture moving objects in slow-motion – think of them as a pair of sunglasses for your lens.
 In landscapes, this is typically done during the daytime to capture water and cloud movement in an ethereal way.

 Photo by Christopher O’Donnell

 ND Grad Filters – Working on the same concept as ND filters, they decrease the exposure time by limiting how much light is let in through the lens.
 However, with the grad filters, they only block out a certain portion of your frame.

 Why would this be useful in landscapes?
 For one, most landscape images have the sky in-frame which often has a completely different exposure than the ground.
 Since your camera can’t have two different photo settings within the same image, an ND grad filter can be lined up with your horizon line to reduce the exposure of the sky -thus giving you a perfectly exposed image despite different lighting situations.

 Photo by Juan Diego Jimenez

-While many of these effects can be created in post process (such as combining different exposures vs. using an ND grad filter), it’s always better to use a filter to create the effect in-camera.
-The output will be of a higher quality and less work for you in post process.
+While many of these effects can be created in post-process (such as combining different exposures vs. using an ND grad filter), it’s always better to use a filter to create the effect in-camera.
+The output will be of a higher quality and less work for you in the post-process.